wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 ```

 ## Debugging the Code
-Now it is the time to configure the debugger for our C++ project.
+Now it is the time to configure the debugger for the C++ project.
 It requires a `.vscode/launch.json` for it to work.
 ```json
 {
     "version": "0.2.0",